knownasnaffy/inner-ink/README.md

 -   **Updates and Maintenance:** In-built update check and automatic updates.
 -   **Internationalization:** Support for more locales.

-## Limitations

--   Currently, the editor is unable to save the last change made.
-Whether it is a character typed or a line pasted or deleted at once.
-We will try to fix this issue in upcoming.
-Till then, try to add an extra space before changing the selected day or closing the app.

 ## Support

 This project uses [GitHub Issues](https://github.com/knownasnaffy/inner-ink/issues) to [track bugs](CONTRIBUTING.md#reporting-bugs) and [feature requests](CONTRIBUTING.md#suggesting-enhancements).
 Please search the existing issues before filing new issues to avoid duplicates.